andrerabanillo/discordMusicBot/README.md

 Run the program, this is where the discord bot should join the discord channel you are currently in

 Invite the bot to your Discord server and grant it access to voice channels.

-Type?play [YouTube URL] in a text channel where the bot is present.
-To control the bot's music playback in voice channels, use the commands?pause,?resume, or?stop.
+Type ?play [YouTube URL] in a text channel where the bot is present.

+To control the bot's music playback in voice channels, use the commands ?pause, ?resume, or ?stop.
-Before attempting to play music, make sure the bot is online and linked to a voice channel on your server.

 ### For example:

 ?play https://www.youtube.com/watch?v=1uYWYWPc9HU

-and the bot will play audio from the youtube video
+and the bot will play audio from the youtube video.
+Before attempting to play music, make sure the bot is online and linked to a voice channel on your server.

 ## Limitations